synqronlabs/raven/README.md

 #### DMARC Middleware

-The DMARC middleware should be used **after** SPF and DKIM middleware:
+The DMARC middleware should be used **after** SPF and DKIM middleware.
+SPF runs on `OnMailFrom`, while DKIM and DMARC run on `OnMessage`:

 ```go
 import (